📚StudySolv

 Why it represents linear decay:

-• The graph of b(x) vs x is a straight line with negative slope.
+• On a graph, this is a straight line with a negative slope (−15).

 Part (ii): Number of days for balance to run out